rrovetto/Ethics-in-Ontology-Development/QuestioningCommonFeaturesOfOnto.md

+# Critical Examination of Common Features of Computational Ontologies
 Computational ontologies are often described with certain defining features.
 We should both critically examine, question and verify those features.
 Typically mentioned, if not cliched, features of ontologies include: reflecting agreement or consensus, shared, common knowledge, ...